01 / threat model

 no accountwireguardauditedmoneroRAM servers

 Swiss jurisdiction, open-source clients, independently audited.
 Secure Core bounces your traffic through an extra hop in a privacy-friendly country before it exits.
 Useful if exit-node correlation is in your threat model.
-Works well with the Proton ecosystem.

 swiss lawopen sourcemulti-hopaudited